sunfounder/rascam/docs/source/diy_function.rst

 4. Input the IP of Rascam on the browser of your devices to enter the using page.

 5. Play it.

-**Copyright Notice**

-All contents including but not limited to texts, images, and code in this manual are owned by the SunFounder Company.

-You should only use it for personal study, investigation, enjoyment, or other non-commercial or nonprofit purposes, under the related regulations and copyrights laws, without infringing the legal rights of the author and relevant right holders.

-For any individual or organization that uses these for commercial profit without permission, the Company reserves the right to take legal action.